-Speaking of balance.
-Once you’ve chosen chains of distribution, you need to ensure they line up.
+Speaking of balance — once you’ve chosen distribution chains, you have to ensure they line up.
 Each channel must serve a particular purpose, or else it’s unnecessary.
 What you offer to customers through them all, however, must align.

 Consumers won’t like finding out they can get your product cheaper if they buy it in a different way.
 Pricing, positioning, and promotions across channels must get carefully balanced.
 You must, too, consider how best to satisfy demand via all avenues.
 Your supply chain needs may vary by channel.

 Your distribution strategy will, by nature, be multi-faceted.
 For each channel, you must consider diverse elements.
 Things such as marketing, sales, logistics, customer service, and more.
 It’s vital to have all business areas pulling in the same direction.